Grass Productivity is the brainchild of Wes Maree whose biography follows:

 With the GRASSPRODUCTIVITY principles clearly set out, it is easy to keep to the plan and reap enormous benefits at a later stage.
 It will be interesting to see how the flock regenerates grassland and with their hoof’s, break up the cap on the soil surface and get seed to soil contact to restore perennial native grasses.
 The recovered litter, thatch, dry matter is being trodden in and building further regeneration; at the same time rejuvenating the viable soil seed bank.
 The present grass is made up of woodier stems (80%) to leaf area (20%). the dry matter standing has a break -own value of 1, if lying flat 10, and when trampled in by the sheep’s hoof’s, the break-down value jumps to 100, due to close contact with fungi and litter.
 So the tramping is vital: not too little and not too much.

 We are considering Mob Cell Grazing between the rows of Olive and Almond trees on an organic “Finca” in Tarragona.
 The normal practice is to continually disc/harrow/rotovate between the trees, which we feel destroys the soil structure, compacts the soil causing anaerobic conditions and exposes the soil surface to the extreme heat during the long summer months increasing moisture evaporation.
-We plan minimum shallow harrowing with a light tractor to reduce soil compaction and prepare the soil for grass seeding and control the movement of sheep with electric fencing.
-The trees are line irrigated 4 times a week so limited water on these sandy/loam soils will be available for pasture between the trees.
-The object is to improve the organic content of the soils, reduce water evaporation and create additional income.
-The other option being considered is planting Alfalfa as a green fertiliser, mown regularly and the cuttings left as a green mulch.
+We have stopped cultivating the soil and allowing the natural soil seed bank to regenerate it’s self.
+This has now been in process for the last three and years and the difference in this short time is amazing and we intend to mow twice a year to increase the surface mulch.
+The above method will increase the organic matter in the soil, reduce water evaporation and improve soil biology.
+Another option is to plant a legume as a green fertiliser, mown regularly and the cuttings left as a green mulch.